BU-Spark/ml-spare-it-contamination/4.POC/README.md

 # Spare-it Proof-of-Concept (POC)

-We have provided several Jupyter Notebooks for our POC.
+We have provided several Jupyter Notebooks and python scripts for our POC.
 The file directory and any other necessary setup details are explained below.

 ## File directory